 Volkswagen GTI Overview

 The GTI uses a 210-hp, 2.0-liter turbo, driving through either a six-speed manual or six-speed dual-clutch automatic transmission.
 We got an impressive 29-mpg overall with our manual-transmission test car.
 The GTI is fun to drive, with a taut ride that won't beat you up.
 Handling is agile, and throttle response is immediate.
 Inside is a high-quality, quiet, and refined interior with comfortable seats.
 That all adds up to a sporty car that doesn't wear on your patience during a long drive.
-The infotainment system includes 3D navigation and a touch screen that uses swipe motions that we found to be easy to use.
+The infotainment system includes 3D navigation and a touch screen that we found to be easy to use.
+2016 brings USB ports, replacing the annoying proprietary cable.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).